-H{min} is the minimum depth to allow shear computations (m).
+$H{min}$ is the minimum depth to allow shear computations (m).

 The bottom skin friction is assumed to be equal to the average particle diameter of the surface of the sediment bed at any given location.
-Therefore, the bottom shear stress friction factor c_f increases as the particle size at the sediment bed surface increases or as the depth of water decreases.
+Therefore, the bottom shear stress friction factor $c_f$ increases as the particle size at the sediment bed surface increases or as the depth of water decreases.

-6.4.3.2 Erosion Rates
+6.4.3 Erosion Rate

-Results of a typical application of SEDFlume are shown in Figure 6.4, where erosion rates, E in units of cm/s are plotted as a function of bed depth (cm) with shear stress τ (N/m^2) .
+Results of a typical application of SEDFlume are shown in Figure 6.6, where erosion rates E in units of cm/s are plotted as a function of bed depth (cm) with shear stress $\tau$ (N/m).
 Erosion rates are generally highest at the surface and decrease with depth; they also increase with shear stress.
 In general, information of this type for sediments throughout the system is necessary for accurate predictions of sediment transport (Jones and Lick, 2000).
-Availability of this type of data is assumed and is used in SEDZLJ.
+The availability of this type of data is assumed and is used in SEDZLJ.